Tag: southeast asian

 Instructions

-• Add in the thinly sliced beef.
-Cover and let marinate in the refrigerator for 2 hours.
+• Add in the garlic and cook for 2 minutes.

 Course: Main Course